 What you will learn:

 Managing an Active Directory (AD) network can become a little cumbersome once the number of resources in the network becomes larger.
 There is a myriad of things that need to be controlled such as security permissions, software installation, desktop settings for users and computers, administrator privileges, and many more.
 Group Policies make managing all these settings easier in the AD network.
-In this article, we will look at what AD group policies are, what are its types, and how you can implement the group policies.
+In this article, we will look at what AD group policies are, what are its types are, and how you can implement the group policies.
 We will also touch upon backing up group policies or forcing a group policy update.

 What is Active Directory Group Policy?